Gabriel-AL/docs/guides/plugins/plugins/administration/using-data-handling.md

 ### Working with lazy loaded associations

-In most cases, _ToMany_ associations can be loaded by adding a the association with the `.addAsscoiation()` method of the Criteria object.
+In most cases, _ToMany_ associations can be loaded by adding a the association with the `.addAssociation()` method of the Criteria object.

 ```javascript
 Shopware.Component.register('swag-basic-example', {